 You can find more information about the Legal Aid in your State or Territory by visiting the Australian Government Attorney General’s Department website.

 Community Legal Centres are independent, not-for-profit legal centres.
 Community Legal Centres are often focussed on areas of law not covered by Legal Aid, or types of people who may need specialist assistance.
 There are generalist Community Legal Centres that provide a range of assistance to people in their local geographical area, and there are specialist community legal centres that provide their services to a particular group of people or for a particular areas of law.

-You can find out more about community legal centres and find your local community legal centre through the National Association of Community Legal Centres.
+You can find out more about Community Legal Centres and find your local Community Legal Centre through Community Legal Centres Australia.
 If there is a specialist community legal centre that covers your type of legal problem, you should speak to that specialist community legal centre.

 If you are not eligible for assistance from a Legal Aid or a community legal centre (or you are not eligible for the level of assistance that you would like), you could consider paying for a lawyer.
 To find a lawyer that specialises in the area of law that your problem relates to, you can speak to the Law Society or Law Institute in your State or Territory.
 Some offer free 30-minute consultations with a lawyer.